eissamonet/Work-Day-Scheduler/README.md

 ## Installation

 The application will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+You can access the application with the following link: https://eissamonet.github.io/Work-Day-Scheduler/.

 ## Usage